csc301-fall-2021/team-project-11-nahdet-el-mahrousa/README.md

 The frontend apps are communicating with the server through RESTful APIs, which are documented in the GitHub Wiki.
 The architecture of the server is multi-layer: API layer receives requests, lets the controller layer process the user input and catch errors; the service layer manipulates DAOs and Google API to manage data; the DAO layer provides basic interfaces to communicate with the Database.

 Detailed instruction for each component is documented in the sub-directory of each component.
+Notice that you need to setup the `.env` files in each sub-directory.

 ## Tech Stack